Dapo2k/PythonCheckers/README.md

 # PythonCheckers
-Checkers in Python \n
-Main file is CheckersGame.py
+Checkers in Python, main file is CheckersGame.py